-What is the shadow, why it forms and why work with it
+What is the shadow, why does it form and why work with it?

 We all do this as we pass through life, it is an essential part of surviving and adapting to the world in which we find ourselves.
 Shadows are the unconscious beliefs and behaviours that we take on in order to keep those unwanted parts of us hidden.
 As we move through the early part of our lives, we strive for connection and attachment, to be accepted and loved, and so we put parts of ourselves into shadow as we relate with others and react with entirely appropriate, sometimes lifesaving responses to the situations in which we find ourselves.